tinymce/tinymce-docs/modules/ROOT/pages/os-full-featured.md

----
-layout: default
-title: Full featured demo&#58; Non-Premium Plugins only
+# Full featured demo&#58; Non-Premium Plugins only
-title_nav: Excluding premium features
+:title_nav: Excluding premium features
-description_short: Open source TinyMCE in action.
+:description_short: Open source TinyMCE in action.
-description: An example with all of the non-premium features.
+:description: An example with all of the non-premium features.
-keywords: example demo custom wysiwyg full-power full-featured plugins non-premium
+:keywords: example demo custom wysiwyg full-power full-featured plugins non-premium
----

 This example includes only non-premium plugins.
 These plugins are also used in the [Full featured demo: Including Premium Plugins]({{site.baseurl}}/demos/full-featured/premium-full-featured/).